iam-saurabh-bhale/kong_api/README.md

     │   │   └── Dockerfile
     │   └── Dockerfile
     ├── README.md
-    └── terraform   		# please use this folder
+    └── terraform   		# please don't use this folder as we are using Minikube └── main.tf
-        └── main.tf

 ------------------------------------------------------------------------